dtao/lazy.js/README.md

 }
 ```

-There&mdash;now we we haven't created have any extraneous arrays, and we did all of the work in one iteration.
+There&mdash;now we haven't created any extraneous arrays, and we did all of the work in one iteration.
 Any problems?

 Well, yeah.
 The main problem is that this is one-off code, which isn't reusable and took a bit of time to write.
 If only we could somehow leverage the expressive power of Underscore but still get the performance of the hand-written procedural solution...